pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

 ## Purpose

-This notebook constructs the initial dataset for the DIP-based AI image detection project.
-It defines and organizes metadata for all image sources while establishing a consistent structure used throughout the pipeline.

-The dataset consists of six sources:

-* **Real images (3 sources)**
-* **AI-generated images (3 sources)**

-A total of **18,000 images** are referenced and prepared through metadata, without physically moving or duplicating files.
+This notebook provides an **optional method** for building a raw image dataset from a **single selected source**.

+It retrieves candidate images, applies validation and deduplication, assigns standardized filenames, and generates raw metadata for accepted images.

+This notebook can also operate in a **demo mode**, where the dataset is treated as new but no files are written.

 ---

 ## Inputs

-* Raw image directories for:
+* Selected dataset source (chosen interactively):

-  * ImageNet (subset)
+  * ImageNet
-  * MS COCO (subset)
+  * MS COCO 2017
-  * OpenImages (subset)
-  * DiffusionDB (subset)
+  * DiffusionDB
-  * SDXL-generated images (subset)
+  * SDXL-generated images
-  * MidJourney images (subset)
+  * MidJourney images

 * Project configuration file: